 The meat is hearty yet oh so tender, the veggies are sweet with a little crunch, and the sauce is so creamy and delicious with the most mouth-watering Thai Red Curry flavor.
 Just delicious!

 I can’t wait for you to experience this amazing Instant Pot recipe!
-And if you haven’t taken the plunge quite yet to purchase your IP I’ve got you covered as well… check out my Thai Red Chicken Curry Soup recipe here.
+And if you haven’t taken the plunge quite yet to purchase your IP read my review and figure out which Instant Pot is right for you.
+Until then, I’ve got you covered: check out my Thai Red Chicken Curry Soup recipe here.
 Something for everyone!

 What to serve with this red thai curry recipe: